jnozzi/cocoadev.com/markdown/CocoaBasic.md

 ----

-The General/KBasic folks have released Objective-Basic which looks like it is a much richer basic implementation for OS X : http://www.objective-basic.com/index.html
+The KBasic folks have released Objective-Basic which looks like it is a much richer basic implementation for OS X : http://www.objective-basic.com/index.html